michael-spengler/distributed-ledger-technology-hands-on-lecture/blockchain-and-defi-basics/blockchain-basics.md

 # Two Key Things to Understand

 ## Benefits of Decentralization
-High probability for fair systems to emerge - du to:
+Decentralization improves the probability for fair systems to emerge - due to:

 ### Freedom
 Everyone with free internet access can contribute to build the decentralized web (web3)